TheLucasMoore/java-for-rails-book/_posts/2018-01-19-Chapter-Two-Java-Deep-Dive.md

   end
 end

-# now each type of sandwich will implement the Sandwich interface
+# now each type of sandwich will "implement" the Sandwich "interface"
 class PBJ < Sandwich
+	# this method is being over-loaded
   def bread
-    # more complex code surely...
     "white bread"
   end